MICROSOFT WORD QUICK TIPS

 How to Setup Outlook Reminder email in Microsoft in Outlook.

-In Outlook 2016, when you hover your mouse over a particular message in any folder, you’ll notice an outline of a flag icon.
+In today’s modern workplace, keeping your inbox organized is crucial.
+When you hover your mouse over a particular message in any folder, you’ll notice an outline of a flag icon.
 However, if your email is set up with the IMAP protocol rather than POP3 or Exchange Server, your options for flagging a message for follow-up are limited.
-You can still flag messages, but there aren’t any options for reminders for yourself or your recipients.
-However, you can add a reminder using other methods.
+You can still flag messages, but there aren’t any options for a built-in outlook reminder email for yourself or your recipients.
+Fortunately, you can smoothly add a reliable reminder using alternative methods.

-Here’s a method for setting up reminders that works regardless of how your email account is set up.
+Here’s a method for setting up an outlook reminder email and tracking alerts that works seamlessly, regardless of how your email account is set up.

 How to Set Follow Up Reminders by Turning Outlook Emails into Tasks

 Simply select the email message you want to be reminded of, then hold down the right mouse button (not the left one you normally click with) and drag the message down to Tasks.
-You can also use the ‘Add Reminder’ option to set a follow-up alert for the email message.
-Alternatively, you can drag the email to the calendar icon to create a reminder.
+You can also use the “Add Reminder” option to set a dedicated follow-up alert for the email message.
+Alternatively, you can drag the email to the calendar icon to create an appointment-based reminder.
 Release the mouse button, and you’ll be presented with three choices:

 • Copy as Task with Text.
 This leaves the original email in your Inbox or other folder and embeds the text of the email in a new Task.
-If you were to use the left mouse button to drag your email to the Tasks folder, this is the default.
+If you were to use the left mouse button to drag your email to the Tasks folder, this is the default behavior.

 • Move as Task with Attachment.
-This embeds the email into your new Task just like the previous choice, except it does not leave the original email in your Inbox or other folders.
+This embeds the email into your new Task just like the previous choice, except it deletes or removes the original email from your Inbox.

-Pick one, and a new Task item opens, where you can set a start and end or due date, choose a reminder time from the drop-down menu, note the status and priority, and even assign it to someone else in your workgroup.
-You can also select a custom date for the reminder to suit your specific needs.
-You can set a default reminder for all tasks to ensure you never miss an important deadline.
-Managing due dates effectively helps in keeping track of all your tasks.
-Setting email reminders ensures you follow up on important messages in a timely manner.
+Pick one, and a new Task item opens.
+From there, you can set a start and end or due date, choose a precise reminder time from the drop-down menu, note the status and priority, and even assign it to someone else in your workgroup.
+You can also select a custom date for the reminder to suit your specific project deadlines.

-One advantage of turning emails into tasks is that it gives you somewhere to keep notes on your progress — whom you called, what follow-up you need to do and so on.
+Advantage: Turning emails into Tasks gives you a centralized hub to keep running notes on your progress — whom you called, what documents are missing, and what subsequent follow-ups are needed.-up you need to do and so on.
 Adjusting the reminder time can help you stay on top of your tasks.
 Following up in a timely manner shows respect for the recipient’s time and helps maintain effective communication.

 Track To-Dos in Your To Do List

-Regardless of which method you use to follow up on your emails, they’ll show up on your To-Do List within the Tasks folder, where you can set default reminders.
-Setting a follow-up reminder ensures you never miss an important task.
+Regardless of which method you use to follow up on your emails, they’ll show up on your master To-Do List within the Tasks folder.
+In our standard hybrid and remote law firm setups, keeping these visible is key to staying productive.

-For even easier access, you can open a To-Do bar from the View tab in your email view and in your Outlook calendar view.
-Outlook reminders can help you stay on top of your tasks and appointments.
+For even easier access, you can open a persistent To-Do Bar from the View tab in both your email view and your Outlook calendar view.

 Click here to read more of Deborah’s Microsoft Office tips.